-Email submission: Send all the required items in one email package, to CMRRA Pay-As-You-Press.
-Submitting your application via email will expedite processing time.
+Email submission: Send all the required items in one email package, to CMRRA's Pay as You Press Department — payp[at]cmrra[dot]ca. Submitting your application via email will expedite processing time.

 - A copy of either your pressing order, invoice, or letter from the presser confirming the total number of units to be manufactured.